Old St Paul's, Edinburgh: History

 Although the present building dates from the 19th century, Old Saint Paul's has a history going back 300 years to the beginning of the Scottish Episcopal Church.

 The original congregation of Old Saint Paul's was a breakaway group from Saint Giles' Cathedral, which had become the Cathedral of Edinburgh in 1634.
 The last bishop at Saint Giles', Alexander Rose, left the Cathedral in 1689 accompanied by much of his congregation.
 He founded a new place of worship in an old wool store in Carrubber's Close – this lies close to the present site of Old Saint Paul's.

 Many Episcopalians remained pro-Jacobite during the Jacobite rising of 1689, loyal to James and his descendants.
 Members of Saint Paul's were involved in the Jacobite struggle, including the Risings of 1715 and 1745.
 One member of the congregation brought the news of Bonnie Prince Charlie's victory at Prestonpans to Edinburgh, shutting the town gates against the defeated Hanoverian army.

 As a result of the Risings, Episcopalians and their places of worship were persecuted under law.
 It was only after the death of Charles Edward Stuart (Bonnie Prince Charlie) in 1788 that the association of Episcopalians with Jacobitism was shaken off.
 Penal laws were gradually repealed, and in that year the Scottish Synod resolved that George III would be prayed for in all Episcopal Churches.

+During the 1820s, overcrowding at St Paul's led to the founding of a new church in Broughton Place.
+This congregation later moved to the Inverleith area, and St James, Goldenacre was opened there in 1888.